raghav-2408/3_2-Needs/FSDW-Lab.md

 # Week - 6

-# Note : jQuery CDN link must be placed before Bootstrap.js, not after it, that for minimizing the chances of encountering errors like TypeError: $(...).carousel is not a function.
+# Note : jQuery CDN link must be placed before Bootstrap.js, not after it, for minimizing the chances of encountering errors like TypeError: $(...).carousel is not a function.

 ```html
 <!DOCTYPE html>